hughperkins/coriander/README.md

 ## News

+- June 18:
+  - some changes under-the-hood:
+    - migrated from pthreads to C++11 threads: C++11 threads are easier to use, more standard, hopefully portable-ish
+    - migrated from using the bash script `cocl` to a new python script `cocl_py` as the main compilation entry-point
+      - you can continue to use `cocl` for now, if you wish, but it seems likely to not be maintained, even if it isnt physically deleted
+      - this does mean that python 2.7 is now a runtime dependency, but I think python 2.7 is relatively ubiquitous?
+    - the Coriander library and executables now build ok on Windows, which isnt to say they will run on Windows, but baby steps...
 - June 11:
   - provisionally set up Jenkins against Coriander, and commit status update, https://github.com/hughperkins/coriander/commits/master  Not every commit has a build, but for those that do, and succeed, the build log is available, and build artifacts
 - June 4: